swlaschin/fsharpforfunandprofit.com/_posts/2012-04-17-convenience-active-patterns.md

 testParse "abc"
 {% endhighlight  %}

-You can see that from the caller’s point of view, the matching with an `Int` or `Bool` is transparent, even though there is parsing going on behind the scenes.
+You can see that from the caller's point of view, the matching with an `Int` or `Bool` is transparent, even though there is parsing going on behind the scenes.

 A similar example is to use active patterns with regular expressions in order to both match on a regex pattern and return the matched value in a single step.